 1 teaspoon kosher salt

 1 whole chicken (around 2-1/2 pounds, butterflied)

 vegetable oil for the grill

 Combine the softened butter, rosemary, thyme, garlic, lemon zest and juice, salt and pepper small bowl to make a paste.

 Place the chicken on a roasting sheet pan, and loosen the skin from the meat with your fingers.
 Rub the herbed butter under the skin, and rub any leftover butter on the outside and the underside.

-Turn the chicken over (skin side down) and arrange the lemon slices, rosemary and thyme over the bony side.
+Turn the chicken over (skin side down) and arrange the lemon slices, and a few more sprigs of the rosemary and thyme over the bony side.
 Season with salt and pepper.
 'Close' the chicken, rolling it as if it were a whole chicken again, cover and refrigerate for up to 24 hours, but at least 1 hour.

 Remove the chicken from the fridge 30 minutes before you're ready to cook it.
 Preheat the grill to medium.
 Place the chicken on the grill, skin side down and grill until the skin becomes golden brown and crisp, about 15 minutes.
 Turn the chicken over, close the cover and continue grilling until just cooked through, about 15 minutes longer.
 Remove from the grill, loosely tent with foil and let rest 10 minutes before cutting into sections.
 Serve with Herbed Buttermilk Dressing, recipe below.

 Herbed Buttermilk Dressing